 Elon Musk, seen as one of the most visionary tech entrepreneurs from the Silicon Valley scene, started his “career” as an entrepreneur at an early age.
-After selling his first startup, Zip2, in 1999, he made $22 million, which he used to found X.com, which would later become PayPal, and sell for over a billion to eBay (Musk made $180 million from the deal).
-He founded other companies like Tesla (he didn’t start it but became a major investor in the early years) and SpaceX.
-Tesla started as an electric sports car niche player, eventually turned into a mass manufacturing electric car maker.
+After selling his first startup, Zip2, in 1999, he made $22 million, which he used to create X.com, which would later become PayPal, and sell for over a billion to eBay (Musk made $180 million from the deal).
+He founded other companies like Tesla (he didn’t start it but became a leading investor in the early years) and SpaceX.
+Tesla started as an electric sports car niche player and eventually became a mass-manufacturing electric car maker.
+In October 2022, Elon Musk finalized the acquisition of Twitter.

 - How did Elon Musk become wealthy?
 The full business story